← Return to list of services

 Extractions

 We make every effort to preserve your natural teeth!
-However, sometimes are situations where extractions unfortunately may become an option.
+However, sometimes are situations where extractions may become the best option.
 Some of the most common situations being severely damaged teeth from extensive decay, severely fractured teeth from trauma, and severely mobile teeth from advanced gum disease.
-Another common reason for extractions are wisdom teeth that are causing discomfort or problems.
+Another common reason for extractions are wisdom teeth that are causing discomfort or pose a risk for future problems.

 Wisdom Teeth